fcambus/gwcheck/README.md

 ## Requirements

-gwcheck requires Python 3 and the following Python module:
+gwcheck is written in Rust and uses the following crates:

-- pyelftools
+- [getopt][2] - A minimal, (essentially) POSIX-compliant option parser
+- [goblin][3] - An impish, cross-platform, ELF, Mach-o, and PE binary parsing and loading crate

 ## Usage